dirtydask/scooPatcher/README.md

 # scooPatcher
-This is a multithreaded script that assist with common CS functions.
+This is a multithreaded script to assist with common CS functions.

 ## Features